 “If God sends you many sufferings, it is a sign that He has great plans for you and certainly wants to make you a saint.”
 (St. Ignatius Loyola)

-I woke up last Tuesday not feeling very grateful.
-I am not sure why, but I started my day in a “mood.”
+Do you ever struggle with not feeling very grateful?
+I remember one morning waking up in a “mood.”
 Maybe it was the stress of having too much on my plate as I pondered my numerous family, work, community and writing commitments.
 It could have been the large private school tuition bills which are due every month regardless of our financial situation.
 Maybe it was the anxiety around growing my business or the exorbitant cost of health insurance small business owners are forced to pay.
 It may have been the stress around giving my sons all that they need from me as a father in these critical years of their lives.
+It could have been the stresses related to Covid-19 or politics.
 It is quite possible I just needed a break and some alone time in prayer.

 I went to Eucharistic Adoration with the hope of finding peace, quiet and my lost gratitude.
 However, all I could do was dwell on my challenges and how frustrated I was with my inability to listen during the hour before the Blessed Sacrament.
 I struggled to quiet my mind and be grateful for the blessings in my life, then I finally prayed an Our Father and left feeling worse than when I entered the chapel.